anferico/anferico.github.io/_posts/2025-02-07-neural-audio-codecs.md

 So what can we do with audio tokenizers?
 Well, exactly the same things we can do with regular tokenizers, for instance training *language models* on their output.
 [AudioLM](https://arxiv.org/abs/2209.03143) picks up on this idea to train an audio language model in a purely self-supervised fashion, achieving remarkable performance on audio and speech continuation given a short prompt.
 On the other hand, [VALL-E](https://arxiv.org/abs/2301.02111) performs speech synthesis via text-conditioned audio language modeling.

 ## Wrapping up
-Despite their original intent, which was to push the boundaries of audio compression while still retaining high percetual quality, Neural Audio Codecs also serve as a crucial building block for modern audio AI models by providing a way to discretize audio into learnable, token-like representations.
+Despite their original intent, which was to push the boundaries of audio compression while still retaining high perceptual quality, Neural Audio Codecs also serve as a crucial building block for modern audio AI models by providing a way to discretize audio into learnable, token-like representations.
 This tokenization capability has enabled breakthrough models like AudioLM and VALL-E to treat audio generation similarly to how language models handle text generation, opening up exciting possibilities in speech synthesis, audio continuation, speech to speech translation, and other audio-related tasks.

 <!-- Here's a table: